UW-CTRL/AA548-spr2024/bite-size-notes/week-2-b-CBFs.md

 # Foundations of Control Barrier Functions

 ## Introduction
 In recent years we have had a widespread deployment of autonomous systems, from autonomous vehicles to surgical robots, these systems rely on their ability to perform complex tasks while providing safety assurances.
-There is a growing increasing number of complex applications with inherent real-world uncertainties using these systems requiring safety-critical autonomous systems...
-Control barrier functions (CBFs) have recently become a popular technique for **guarenteeing safety** of autonomous systems
+There is an increasing number of complex applications with inherent real-world uncertainties using these systems requiring autonomous systems to perform tasks in a safety-critical scenario, meaning a mistake could be fatal.
+Control barrier functions (CBFs) have recently become a popular technique for **guarenteeing safety** of autonomous systems by ensuring a system remain in a safe set for the duration of its time horizon.
+In this note, we will discuss the theory behind CBFs and how to design safe controllers.

 ## Preliminaries